rust-lang/rust/text/0000-release-channels.md

 Some additional restrictions are enforced by the compiler as a sanity check that they are being used correctly.

-* The `deprecated` attribute *must* be paired with a `stable` attribute, enforcing that the progression of all features is from 'unstable' to 'stable' to 'deprecated' and that the version in which the feature was promoted to stable is recorded and maintained as well as the version in which a feature was deprecated.
+* The `staged_deprecated` attribute *must* be paired with a `staged_stable` attribute, enforcing that the progression of all features is from 'staged_unstable' to 'staged_stable' to 'staged_deprecated' and that the version in which the feature was promoted to stable is recorded and maintained as well as the version in which a feature was deprecated.
-* Within a crate, the compiler enforces that for all APIs with the same feature name where any are marked `stable`, all are either `stable` or `deprecated`.
+* Within a crate, the compiler enforces that for all APIs with the same feature name where any are marked `staged_stable`, all are either `staged_stable` or `staged_deprecated`.
 In other words, no single feature may be partially promoted from `unstable` to `stable`, but features may be partially deprecated.
 This ensures that no APIs are accidentally excluded from stabilization and that entire features may be considered either 'unstable' or 'stable'.

-It's important to note that *the role of stability attributes outside of the standard distribution is not clear*, moreso once they are explicitly tied to release channels and language versions, and *stability attributes should not be used outside of the standard distribution*.
-If such features become desirable generally they will be solved in Cargo.
+It's important to note that these stability attributes are *only known to be useful to the standard distribution*, because of the explicit linkage to language versions and release channels.
+There is though no mechanism to explicitly forbid their use outside of the standard distribution.
+A general mechanism for indicating API stability will be reconsidered in the future.

 ### API lifecycle

 These attributes alter the process of how new APIs are added to the standard library slightly.
 First an API will be proposed via the RFC process, and a name for the API feature being added will be assigned at that time.
-When the RFC is accepted, the API will be added to the standard library with an `#[unstable(feature = "...")]`attribute indicating what feature the API was assigned to.
+When the RFC is accepted, the API will be added to the standard library with an `#[staged_unstable(feature = "...")]`attribute indicating what feature the API was assigned to.

-After receiving test coverage from nightly users (who have opted into the feature) or thorough review, all APIs with a given feature will be changed from `unstable` to `stable`, adding `since = "..."` to mark the version in which the promotion occurred, and the feature is considered stable and may be used on the stable release channel.
+After receiving test coverage from nightly users (who have opted into the feature) or thorough review, all APIs with a given feature will be changed from `staged_unstable` to `staged_stable`, adding `since = "..."` to mark the version in which the promotion occurred, and the feature is considered stable and may be used on the stable release channel.

-When a stable API becomes deprecated the `deprecated` attribute is added in addition to the existing `stable` attribute, as well recording the version in which the deprecation was performed with the `since` parameter.
+When a stable API becomes deprecated the `staged_deprecated` attribute is added in addition to the existing `staged_stable` attribute, as well recording the version in which the deprecation was performed with the `since` parameter.

-(Occassionally unstable APIs may be deprecated for the sake of easing user transitions, in which case they receive both the `stable` and `deprecated` attributes at once.)
+(Occassionally unstable APIs may be deprecated for the sake of easing user transitions, in which case they receive both the `staged_stable` and `staged_deprecated` attributes at once.)

 ### Checking `#[feature]`

-The names of features will no longer be a hardcoded list in the compiler due to the free-form nature of the `#[unstable]` feature names.
+The names of features will no longer be a hardcoded list in the compiler due to the free-form nature of the `#[staged_unstable]` feature names.
 Instead, the compiler will perform the following steps when inspecting `#[feature]` attributes lists: